South Tyneside Equalities Information Report 2024Targeting Support to Make Things Fairer

 - The next largest ethnic group, after ‘White British’ and after those are ‘Not Known’ or ‘Prefer Not to Say’, are ‘Any other White Background’ (0.75%, 23 people), African (0.62%, 19 people), and Bangladeshi (0.52%, 16 people).

-- 0.03% of employees are recorded as Arab (1 person) and 0.03% Any Other Arabic or Middle Eastern Background (a further 1 person).
+- A very small number of people are recorded as Arab or Any Other Arabic or Middle Eastern Background (fewer than 0.32% / 10 people in each sub-category).

 - The directorate with the largest proportion of recorded identities other than White British (or ‘Not Known’ or ‘Prefer Not to Say’) is Children’s Services, where 5.2% of employees have a recorded identity that is non-White British.
 The proportions for other directorates are: 3.64% in Place and Communities, 3.29% in Business and Resources, 2.96% in Adult Social Care, 2.62% in Governance and Corporate Affairs, and 0% in Public Health.